alesbou/CalvinNetworkData_Description/README_Instructions.md

-# Deswcribing the data of the Hobbes Project
+# Describing the data of the Hobbes Project

-# Current Version
-V00_20150213_AlvarEscriva-Bou
-Working

 ## Introduction
 This folder includes de description of the types of data that populates the network of the Hobbes project.